davidmalcolm/texi2rst/output/c-language.rst

 :option:`-ansi`, :option:`-std=c90` or :option:`-std=iso9899:1990`; to obtain
 all the diagnostics required by the standard, you should also specify :option:`-pedantic` (or :option:`-pedantic-errors` if you want them to be errors rather than warnings).
-C Dialect OptionsOptions Controlling C Dialect.
+See :ref:`Options Controlling C Dialect <c-dialect-options>`.

 Errors in the 1990 ISO C standard were corrected in two Technical Corrigenda published in 1994 and 1996.
 GCC does not support the